Tosykie/CrySPR/README.md

 CrySPR /ˈkrɪspɚ/ is a Python interface for crystal structure pre-relaxation and prediction using machine-learning interatomic potentials (ML-IAPs).
 Features include:

-- Structure generation (pyxtal) from the input info (e.g., formula, Z, space group, etc.)  and local (optimization) relaxation (ase, ML-IAPs)
+- Implement structure generation from the input info (e.g., formula, Z, space group, etc.)  via `pyxtal` and local structure optimization/relaxation through `ase` calculator using ML-IAPs;
-- Implement global search task for crystal structure prediction using particle swarm optimization (PSO) foe a given reduced formula (in dev ...)
+- Implement global search task for crystal structure prediction using 1) random search (done), and 2) particle swarm optimization (PSO) for a given reduced formula (in dev ...);
 - More in development

 The original old repo [Fast-Universal-CSP-Platform](https://github.com/RaymondZhurm/Fast-Universal-CSP-Platform) @[RaymondZhurm](https://github.com/RaymondZhurm)